cs1302uga/cs1302-urgency-queue/README.md

 For this project, you will *NOT* have access to the `.java` files for the interface.
 Instead, you will have access to the generated API documentation for the [`UrgencyQueue` interface](https://cs1302uga.github.io/cs1302-urgency-queue/cs1302uga.gen/cs1302/gen/UrgencyQueue.html)
-(may require VPN connection to view).
+(may require a VPN connection to view).
 Implementors should make sure that each method functions or behaves as described by the interface's API documentation.